transpect/xml2tex/README.md

 Please note: we use per default an irreversible unicode decomposition of diacritical characters to convert fractions or german Umlauts to their respective latex representations, e.g. `ü => \"u`.
-This unicode decomposition is just performed for characters which actually contain diacritical characters.
+This unicode decomposition is just performed for characters which actually can be decomposited into combining characters.
 For some languages e.g. with a kyrillic alphabet this can cause issues with TeX renderers who don't understand Unicode combining characters.
 There are two ways to suppress this Unicode normalization:

 #### 1. The sane way: Selectively add characters which can decomposited into a character and a combining character.
 Just add the character to the `charmap`